-This art movement was also rather short and reached its height in the years between 1907 and 1911, extending and intermingling with the Futurism movement, although art scholars agree it had reached the end of its lifetime by 1919.
+This art movement was also relatively short and reached its height in the years between 1907 and 1911, extending and intermingling with the Futurism movement.
+However, art scholars agree it had reached the end of its lifetime by 1919.

 The movement advocated societal revolution and changes in the way art was made and produced.
 Largely an Italian movement, the Futurism movement featured growing unrest and unhappiness with the economic climate that was producing larger separations between the working and upper classes.

-By the end of World War I, artists were realizing that the Futurism movement was not the answer to their problems.
-World War I left artists across the world disillusioned, angry and bitter.
-Their art was irrational and their ideas were a radical departure from centuries of art forms.
+By the end of World War I, artists realized that the Futurism movement was not the answer to their problems.
+World War I left artists disillusioned, angry, and bitter across the world.
+Their art was irrational, and their ideas radically departed from centuries of art forms.

 "Dada Knows everything.
 Dada spits on everything.
 Dada has no fixed ideas.
 Dada does not catch flies.
 Dada is bitterness laughing at everything that has been accomplished, sanctified....Dada is never right...
 No more painters, no more writers, no more religions, no more royalists, no more anarchists, no more socialists, no more politics, no more airplanes, no more urinals...Like everything in life, Dada is useless, everything happens in a completely idiotic way...We are incapable of treating seriously any subject whatsoever, let alone this subject: ourselves.

 The art produced during the Dada movement was fascinating in the abstract principles and ideas it sought to portray.
-Some call it 'anti-art' and some claim it is not art at all, because the creators did not consider it as such.
+Some call it "anti-art," and some claim it is not art at all because the creators did not consider it as such.
 Often the artists of the Dada era sought to mock more classical and conventional artists, as Marcel Duchamp did when he submitted an old urinal to an art museum as a piece of work.

-The anger after World War I gradually faded and was replaced by surrealism, a longer-lasting art movement that explored the human psyche.
-Pioneered by such artists as Salvador Dali, the surrealism movement followed in the footsteps of many leading psychologists of the day in discovering dreams and exploring what made reality real.
+The anger after World War I gradually faded and was replaced by Surrealism, a longer-lasting art movement that explored the human psyche.
+Pioneered by such artists as Salvador Dali, the Surrealism movement followed in the footsteps of many leading psychologists of the day in discovering dreams and exploring what made reality real.

-Characterized by strange paintings and dream-like qualities, art of the Surrealism movement is fascinating to look at and study today and is reminiscent of some of our strangest dreams and ideas.
-Surrealism was the return to a calmer art movement that sought to dig deeper into human consciousness, emotion and preference instead of overturning it.
+Characterized by strange paintings and dream-like qualities, the art of the Surrealism movement is fascinating to look at and study today and is reminiscent of some of our strangest dreams and ideas.
+Surrealism was the return to a calmer art movement that sought to dig deeper into human consciousness, emotion, and preference instead of overturning it.

-The end of the surrealism movement was marked by the beginning of World War II in Europe and propaganda was the movement of the day, with artists requisitioned to contribute to the war efforts and produce works of art that would motivate their country into supporting the war effort.
+The end of the Surrealism movement was marked by the beginning of World War II in Europe, and propaganda was the movement of the day, with artists requisitioned to contribute to the war efforts and produce works of art that would motivate their country to support the war effort.

-The idea was to create a "righteous anger".
+The idea was to create a "righteous anger."
 Some of the most famous works of World War II propaganda came from the United States, which entered the war a bit late and had to garner support.
-Rosie the Riveter, Uncle Sam and other famous faces decorated propaganda art until the end of 1945.
+Rosie the Riveter, Uncle Sam, and other famous faces decorated propaganda art until the end of 1945.

-Considered the birth of "modern art", artists who painted during the Abstract Expressionism movement wanted viewers to really reach deeply for understanding of an image.
+Considered the birth of "modern art," artists who painted during the Abstract Expressionism movement wanted viewers to really reach deeply for an understanding of an image.
 They wanted the ideas about the painting to be free of conventional thinking and believed that their images would have a unique, instinctive meaning for each viewer.

-Some of the famed artists during this time period were Jackson Pollock and Mark Rothko, using splatter-paint and other unusual methods to create abstract works of art.
-The Abstract Expressionism movement moved into the "Post-Painterly Abstraction" movement which attempted to create a brand of "purity in art", but the movement died out by the mid 1950's.
+Some of the famed artists during this time period were Jackson Pollock and Mark Rothko, using splatter paint and other unusual methods to create abstract works of art.
+The Abstract Expressionism movement moved into the "Post-Painterly Abstraction" movement, which attempted to create a brand of "purity in art," but the movement died out by the mid-1950s.

-A new brand of art called Pop Art emerged in the 1950s as a surprising break-away from previous movements.
+A new brand of art called Pop Art emerged in the 1950s as a surprising breakaway from previous movements.
 Artists in the Pop Art movement felt that Abstract Expressionist art was alienating the audience and sought to use their art to communicate more effectively with the viewer.